christianrondeau/vim-loggly-search/README.md

 # Usage

-Type `<leader>loggly` in visual mode to start a search and show results in a new split buffer.
+Type `<leader>loggly` to start a search and show results in a new split buffer.
+It also will automatically prepopulate the search when using the shortcut in visual mode.
+It remembers the last search.

-When *not* in visual mode, it will remember your last search.
+You can use the command `:LogglySearch "my search query"` if you prefer.

-You can also call the `loggly#search` function, e.g. in your own mappings:
+You can use this in your own mappings:

-    nnoremap <leader>errors :call loggly#search("json.level:ERROR")<cr>
+    nnoremap <leader>errors :LogglySearch "json.level:ERROR"<cr>

 # Settings